 - 7. The procedural requirements set forth in Chapter 18.128 of the Napa County Code have been met. - Analysis: The variance application has been filed and notice and public hearing requirements have been met.
-The hearing notice was posted on May 6, 2013 and copies were forwarded to property owners within 300 feet of the subject parcel and all other interested parties.
-The CEQA public comment period ran from May 6 to June 4, 2013. - 8.
+The hearing notice was posted on April 17, 2014 and copies were forwarded to property owners within 300 feet of the subject parcel and all other interested parties.
+The CEQA public comment period ran from April 17, 2014 to May 6, 2014. - 8.
 Special circumstances exist applicable to the Property, including size, shape, topography, location or surroundings, because of which strict application of the zoning district regulations deprives such property of privileges enjoyed by other property in the vicinity and under identical zoning classification.

-Analysis: The proposal herein is to establish winery uses on a site that has already been approved.
-The current application simply demolishes an existing barn and relocates those uses to an area of the property that has already been developed.
-Establishing the winery uses on an existing building site that is already located within the road setback represents a logical use of the property without creating any impacts on neighboring properties or the environment.
-To meet the 300' required setback, the winery would need to be relocated in the middle of the parcel that is approximately 550' in width from the private road resulting in the removal of vineyards, the loss of adaptive reuse of the existing barn site, and an increase in the developed area on the property.
-Furthermore, setback compliance may result in the proposed winery being moved closer toward State Highway 128 thereby changing the visual appearance of this scenic corridor.
-Granting of this variance would retain the current placement of buildings and, thus, avoid dispersing accessory uses throughout the visual landscape.
+Analysis: The proposal herein is for the demolition of existing winery buildings, a residence, a garage, the southernmost driveway, and ornamental landscaping for the development of a new winemaking facility in an area of the property that has already been developed.
+Construction of the new facility on an existing building site that is already located within the road setback represents a logical use of the property without creating any impacts on neighboring properties or the environment.
+To meet the 300' required setback, the winery would need to be shifted 300' south away from the private road resulting in the removal of vineyards, the loss of reuse of the existing site, and an increase in the developed area on the property.
+Granting of this variance would retain the current placement of buildings and, thus, avoid dispersing buildings and accessory uses throughout the visual landscape.